jimhigson/oboe.js/README.md

 `.path()` is the same as `.node()` except the callback is fired when the *path* matches, not when we have the thing.
 For the same pattern this will always fire before `.node()` and might be used to get things ready for that call.

-Alternatively, several patterns may be registered at once with either `.path` or `.node`:
+Alternatively, several patterns may be registered at once using either `.path` or `.node`:

 ```js
    .node({